sausajakub/logicsim/README.md

 ## Big Improvement to the whole web app

-You can now access the whole application with big improvements including (registration and login system, circuit database, new editor and many more) on https://k-tech.sk
+You can now access the whole application with big improvements including (registration and login system, circuit database, new editor and many more) on https://k-tech.sk or if you want to check out the old version that is running on this repository code access it here **(https://jakubito11.github.io/logicsim)**

 ## Introduction